happysparky/USC_CSCI499/hw2/REPORT.md

 ##### * The emb_dim has an impact on how much memory is used for similar reasons as batch_size.
 I tried values ranging from 32 to 128 in powers of two.
 No noticable runtime or memory changes.

 #### Metrics
+##### TLDR: no matter what hyperparameters I explored, I oscillated between two states: getting 0 accuracy and having the training complete, or having training take a really long time and my laptop crashing.

 ##### As mentioned above, my laptop kept crashing when trying to train my model.
 In addition to hyperparameter tuning, some other ways I tried to improve the memory usage and speed up training are:
 ##### * An assumption I made is that I only considered windows with no padding.
 That is, when creating (word, context) pairs, if the word was padding or the context contained padding, then I did not add that (word, context) pair to the training data.

 #####  * I added a flag --save_encodings.
 By default, this is set to false, and so when it's not included in the list arguments passed in, my machine uses three .txt files, encoded_context.txt, encoded_words.txt, and index_to_vocab.txt, that contain the encoded data to speed up the training process.
 However, if you change the vocab size, then you'll have to call --save_encodings to re-save the encodings based off the new data.

-##### * Per Thomason's Slack reply "you only need in vitro accuracy for the val set; you don't need to calcuate a train set accuracy..."
-##### (can be found here: https://uscviterbiclass.slack.com/archives/C03QP2U3BFV/p1665681457209679?thread_ts=1665671601.099869&cid=C03QP2U3BFV)
-##### at one point I only calculated accuracy every val_every epochs, because calculating the IoU accuracy was slow.
+##### * Per Thomason's Slack reply "you only need in vitro accuracy for the val set; you don't need to calcuate a train set accuracy..." (can be found here: https://uscviterbiclass.slack.com/archives/C03QP2U3BFV/p1665681457209679?thread_ts=1665671601.099869&cid=C03QP2U3BFV) at one point I only calculated accuracy every val_every epochs, because calculating the IoU accuracy was slow.
 Calculating IoU accuracy was slow because of I had to get the indices of the words that actually appear around the current word from the actual_context, then sort the probabilities in the predicted context and take the top probabilities there.
 I later reverted this change because there weren't any noticable speed ups, I wanted to keep track of the accuracy, and the directions did say to report training accuracy as well as validation accuracy.

 ##### * To further optimize IoU_accuracy's runtime, I used two tricks: I passed in the indices of the actual context directly (as opposed to converting them back from their multihot encoded format) and I used numpy's argpartition() method to efficiently partition the list of predicted probabilities.